kankkueo/Enter_the_guild_room/src/README.md

 Compiling the project requires gcc and make.

-The following libraries also to be installed on your system:
+The following libraries also have to be installed on your system:

 - sdl2